Mercy-Rigua/chillax/README.md

 ## Setup/Installation Requirements
 * HTML Language
 * A text editor
-* Some images/pictures if the resort
+* Some images/pictures of the resort

 Be sure to have a text editor, I recommend atom.
 ## Known Bugs